thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 - The initial value of `result` is `0` for addition and `1` for multiplication.
 - The operation is `+` for addition and `*` for multiplication.

-The `reduce` method makes these differences parameters that you can specify.
-Although you cannot pass an operator like `+` or `*`, you can pass in something that takes in two values and produces the sum or product (A FUNCTION!).
+The `reduce` method takes these differences as arguments that you can specify.
+Although you cannot pass an operator like `+` or `*`, you can pass in something that takes in two values and produces the sum or product.
+A function!

 ```javascript
 var arr = [1, 2, 3, 4];